 Health app: Sleep Stages

-The Health app has now received the Sleep Stages feature, which combines watch sensors like Accelerometer and heart monitor to understand which stages of sleep you have stayed in the longest.
+The Health app has now received the Sleep Stages feature, which combines watch sensors like the accelerometer and heart monitor to understand which stages of sleep you have remained in the longest.
 Research was conducted to better understand how sleep stages impact people's health, and now Apple also wants to use such information to improve your sleep reports as well.

-So, what do you think about the new features coming with watchOS 9?
-Which of the new features is the most relevant to you?
+So, what do you think about the watchOS 9 features?
+Which of these is the most relevant to you?